Visual Identity Systems

 The 25 Best Brand Inspiration Websites: A Consultant’s Breakdown

-I’ve broken these sites into categories based on their function.
-Don't just stick to one.
+I’ve categorised these sites based on their function.
+Don’t just stick to one.
 The best ideas come from cross-pollinating.

 Category 1: The Strategic Powerhouses (For Analysis)

 These sites are for your brain.
-They feature deep-dive case studies and critiques, focusing on the why behind a design.
+They feature in-depth case studies and critiques, focusing on the underlying reasons behind a design.

 1. Brand New

-- Best For: Understanding the strategy and public reception of rebrands.
+• Best for: Understanding the strategy and public reception of rebranding efforts.

-- Consultant's Take: This is where you go to get smart.
-You won't just see the new logo; you'll read why it was changed, what the old one failed at, and whether the new one succeeds.
+• Consultant’s Take: This is where you go to get smart.
+You won’t just see the new logo; you’ll also read why it was changed, what the old one failed to achieve, and whether the new one succeeds.
 The comments section is a goldmine of professional opinion.
 This is your PhD in branding.

 2. BP&O (Branding, Packaing & Opinion)